 African milk tree (Euphorbia trigona) is native to Central Africa.
-It is often grown as a hedge there, useful for its rapid and enthusiastic growth, though its roots are not invasive.
-Though it looks a lot like a cactus, it is actually a succulent plant.
-It has many folk names, including candelabra cactus, cathedral cactus, friendship cactus, good luck plant or good luck cactus (the good luck attribution is probably due to how quickly it grows, and how easily it propagates).
-It stays lush and green throughout its growing season, and new growth has a lighter green color than the base plant.
-The Rubra or Royal Red cultivar is very popular for its dramatic coloring: it takes on bright red accents later in the season.
+It is often grown as a hedge due to its rapid and enthusiastic growth.
+This plant looks a lot like a cactus—hence its nicknames: candelabra cactus, cathedral cactus, friendship cactus, and good luck cactus—but it is actually a succulent plant.
+It features triangular stems, with three distinct sides seamed with ridges.
+The ridges are peppered with thorns and tear dropped-shaped leaves.
+This plant stays lush and green throughout its growing season, with new growth sprouting a light green hue.
+The Rubra or Royal Red cultivar is popular for its dramatic color, taking on bright red accents late in the season.

-This succulent likes indirect but bright sunlight: a southern-facing window will work well for it indoors, or an outdoor spot with partial sun.
-Full sun is suitable as long as the summers are not too consistently hot.
-Extra watering may be needed to offset too much bright sunlight.
+African milk tree likes bright, indirect sunlight.
+A southern-facing window works well for indoor growing, as does an outdoor spot that receives partial sun.
+An area that receives full sun is suitable, as long as the summers are not consistently hot.
+In this instance, extra watering may be needed to offset the hot, bright sunlight.

-Being a succulent, the African milk tree doesn't need much water.
-If there is a very bad drought, consider supplemental watering at the roots.
-But otherwise normal rainfall should be sufficient.
-Indoor specimens should be watered moderately once a week.
-Let the soil dry out between waterings, to mimic its natural habitat.
+African milk tree doesn't need much water.
+Consider supplemental watering only if you're experiencing bad drought conditions.
+Otherwise, your region's normal rainfall should be sufficient.
+Indoor plants should be watered moderately once a week, but make sure to let the soil dry out between each watering to mimic its natural habitat.

 Temperature and Humidity